Zhejiang: Etymology

-The province's name derives from the Zhe River (浙江 (Zhè Jiāng)), the former name of the Qiantang River which flows past Hangzhou and whose mouth forms Hangzhou Bay.
-It is usually understood as meaning "Crooked" or "Bent River," from the meaning of Chinese 折, but is more likely a phono-semantic compound formed from adding 氵 (the "water" radical used for river names) to phonetic 折 (Pinyin zhé but reconstructed Old Chinese *tet), preserving a proto-Wu name of the local Yue, similar to Yuhang, Kuaiji and Jiang.
+The province's name originates from the Zhe River (浙江 (Zhè Jiāng)), the former name of the Qiantang River which flows past Hangzhou and whose mouth forms Hangzhou Bay.
+It is usually understood as meaning "Crooked" or "Bent River", from the meaning of Chinese 折, but is more likely a phono-semantic compound formed from adding 氵 (the "water" radical used for river names) to phonetic 折 (Pinyin zhé but reconstructed Old Chinese *tet), preserving a proto-Wu name of the local Yue, similar to Yuhang, Kuaiji and Jiang.

 History

 Prehistory

-Kuahuqiao culture was an early Neolithic culture that flourished in the Hangzhou area in 6,000-5,000 BC.
+Kuahuqiao culture was an early Neolithic settlement in the Hangzhou area extant in 6000–5000 BC.

 Zhejiang was the site of the Neolithic cultures of the Hemudu (starting in 5500 BC) and Liangzhu (starting in 3400 BC).

 Ancient history

 The area of modern Zhejiang was outside the major sphere of influence of Shang civilization during the second millennium BC.
 Instead, this area was populated by peoples collectively known as Dongyue.

 The kingdom of Yue began to appear in the chronicles and records written during the Spring and Autumn period.
 According to the chronicles, the kingdom of Yue was in Northern Zhejiang.
 Shiji claims that its leaders were descended from the Xia founder Yu the Great.
 The "Song of the Yue Boatman" (越人歌 (Yuèrén Gē, Song of the man of Yue)) was transliterated into Chinese and recorded by authors in North China or inland China of Hebei and Henan around 528 BC.
 The song shows that the Yue people spoke a language that was mutually unintelligible with the dialects spoken in north and inland China.
 The Sword of Goujian bears bird-worm seal script.
 Yuenü (越女 (Yuènǚ, Yüeh-nü, the Lady of Yue)) was a swordswoman from the state of Yue.
 To check the growth of the kingdom of Wu, Chu pursued a policy of strengthening Yue.

 Under King Goujian, Yue recovered from its early reverses and fully annexed the lands of its rival in 473 BC.
 The Yue kings then moved their capital center from their original home around Mount Kuaiji in present-day Shaoxing to the former Wu capital at present-day Suzhou.
 With no southern power to turn against Yue, Chu opposed it directly and, in 333 BC, succeeded in destroying it.
 Yue's former lands were annexed by the Qin Empire in 222 BC and organized into a commandery named for Kuaiji in Zhejiang but initially headquartered in Wu in Jiangsu.